beardygnome/datasciencecoursera/03 Getting & Cleaning Data/README.md

 before casting the narrow dataset back to a wide one, with one row per subject per activity and one column for each of the means I had calculated, before writing the data out to a file.

+##Why the dataset is tidy
+The final dataset is tidy because each subject-activity combination is shown on a single row of the dataset and each of the calculated means is shown in its own column of the dataset.